CodeTanim/words-per-minute/README.md

 1) The user must have python installed on their computer.

 2) The program currently randomizes 40 different sentences.
-If the user wishes to add more sentences, they can visit the random sentence generator [website](https://randomwordgenerator.com/sentence.php) and add a sentence to a new line in the test.txt file.
+If the user wishes to add more sentences, they can make up their own, or they can visit the random sentence generator [website](https://randomwordgenerator.com/sentence.php) and add a sentence to a new line in the test.txt file.

 3) If the user wishes to wipe the current top 5 score, they need to simply go in the high_score.txt file, erase all of its contents and simply save the empty file.